-- 1. Information on qualifying vehicles, car labeling regulations and DMV SOV stickers may be obtained from the following sources: - a.
+- Information on qualifying vehicles, car labeling regulations and DMV CAV decals may be obtained from the following sources: - a.
 California DriveClean. - b.
-California Air Resources Board. - c.
-U.S. EPA fuel efficiency standards. - d.
-DMV Registration Operations, (916) 657-6678 and ARB Public Information, (626) 575-6858. - 2.
+California Air Resources Board. - U.S. EPA fuel economy regulations and standards. - d.
+DMV Registration Operations. - 2.
 Purchasing policy and refueling sites for low emitting vehicles for state employees use can be found at the Department of General Services.